sz3623/CLGE/README.md

 # CLGE: *Compressed LiDAR  geometry enhancement*

 The KITTI sequences are compressed in the G-PCC reference software TMC13v22 with predictive tree geometry coding.
-A simple and effective post-processing framework is proposed to enhance the geometric quality.
+A simple and effective post-processing framework is proposed to enhance the geometry quality, which is also extended to LiDAR upsampling and denoising.

 ![Demo](https://github.com/sz3623/CLGE/blob/main/Demo.gif)